mohan-chinnappan-n/continuation-server/README.md

 First: build up message payload; make callout.

  Separate server (Continuation server is used to make web service request).
 Thread is released after handling over to the Continuation Server.
-So threads are consumed.
+So threads are NOT consumed.
 We store the transaction info in a serialized form and de-serialize it when we get the response back from the server.

 Second: examine response; manipulate data; return to the page.